Life can be excruciating when your family doesn’t support you.

 Just because people are related to you genetically doesn’t mean you’ll get along.
 If your family is constantly criticizing and belittling you, your beliefs, and your decisions, there’s a chance they dislike you.

-How do you tell if your parents don’t care about you?
+How do you tell if your parents or family members don't care about you?

 Generally speaking, if your parents are unkind to you often, there’s a chance that they’re not good parents and don’t understand how to nurture children appropriately.